Boozefighters: Later years

 The movie The Wild One, which Wino Willie initially consulted on but eventually resigned from over the way that bikers were being portrayed, boosted membership of the club during the 1950s.

 Club membership then shrank, as members retired or died during the 1960s, only for its numbers to swell again because of the Vietnam War as it was joined once again by ex-servicemen.

 By the 21st century it had grown to become an international organization, with chapters in various European countries, Canada, The Philippines, South Korea and Japan.
+While considered an outlaw club by traditional old school MC standards, and though they helped jumpstart the outlaw MC movement, it is not a 1% by modern day definition as they do not have territory.